hshsl-training/intro-to-programming/shell_lesson/04-redirection.md

 ```output
 134
 ```

-or bonus - to do this programatically
+or to do this programatically

 ```bash
 $ echo $(($(grep -B1 -A2 NNNNNNNNNN *.fastq | wc -l) /4))